 Taxation is a big part of every economy.
 While most people hate the idea of paying their taxes, it is what keeps the government running and providing the citizens with basic necessities.
-Hong Kong is very well known for their relaxed and simple tax system.
+Hong Kong is very well known for its relaxed and simple tax system.
 With their reputation for being the greatest place to conduct business, the income tax and corporate tax rates in Hong Kong are simply amazing.

 If you are living and working in Hong Kong then you need to pay your income taxes.
 It does not matter if you are self-employed or working for a company, you will be needed to file up and provide your tax returns individually.
-Income tax return in Hong Kong may confuse people who are new in the country.
+Income tax returns in Hong Kong may confuse people who are new in the country.
 So with that in mind, we have compiled a list of most frequently asked questions by people and have given the answers as well.

 What determines the tax rates in Hong Kong?

 The tax rates in Hong Kong are determined by the Inland Revenue Department (IRD).Salaries tax is chargeable in the following two ways;